heterotopia52/front-End-Mentor/order-summary-component/README.md

 ### What I learned

-* CSS Grid
+- CSS Grid

-* Tailwindcss basics
+- Tailwindcss basics

 ### Continued development

 Tailwind will be useful in other situations.
-Will be used definetly.
+Will be used definitely.

 ### Useful resources